 Here are some comparison blogs you can read to learn about the differences in these types of fluorescent lights:

-There are several issues that users of Troffer lighting (and subsequently fluorescent lamps) endure.
+There are several issues that troffer lighting users (and subsequently fluorescent lamps) endure.
 Although the cost of the lamps can be very low, the fact that individual fluorescent light fixtures utilize multiple lamps per fixture often leads to individual fluorescent light issues compounding the performance issues within the fixtures.

-A 4ft fluorescent light typically consumes between 28 watts and 40 watts per lamp, and most 2x4 troffers utilize (4) fluorescent lamps per fixture, totaling up to 160 watts per fixture.
+A four foot fluorescent light typically consumes between 28 watts and 40 watts per lamp, and most 2x4 troffers utilize four fluorescent lamps per fixture, totaling up to 160 watts per fixture.
 A single 2x4 troffer can cost up to $84 per fixture, per year, in electric costs alone.

-The amount of maintenance for fluorescent troffer fixture is very dependent on the operational usage of the lamps within the fixture.
-When operated in cold temperatures or in environments where the fixtures are subject to constant on/off operations, the useful life of the fluorescent lights deteriorates rapidly.
+The amount of maintenance for a fluorescent troffer fixture is dependent on the operational usage of the lamps within the fixture.
+When operated in cold temperatures or in environments where the fixtures are subject to constant on/off operations, the useful life of the fluorescent lights deteriorate rapidly.
 Every time a fluorescent lamp is turned on, it degrades the cathodes (the fluorescent lamp ignition system) within the tubes.
 This results in a shorter lamp life, and the need to frequently replace lamps.
 Fluorescent light lifetimes range from 10,000 to 30,000 hours.
-For a standard classroom or office space, it can easily cost $2,952 over the course of 3 years in lamp and labor costs to maintain fluorescent recessed troffer lighting.
+For a standard classroom or office space, it can easily cost $2,952 over the course of three years in lamp and labor costs to maintain fluorescent recessed troffer lights.

-LED Recessed Lighting, such as 1x4 LED troffers, 2x2 LED Troffers, and 2x4 LED Troffers provide a range of benefits over conventional fluorescent recessed troffer lighting applications.
-As we mentioned in previous educational material, the way LEDs operate is very different than conventional lighting, and thus there are specific performance elements that operational advantages.
-The quality of a LED Troffer is very dependent on the manufacturer producing them.
-Commercial LED lighting, Industrial LED Lighting, LED warehouse lighting, LED Office lighting, and LED retail lighting can all result in significant benefits to end users.
+LED recessed lighting, such as 1x4 LED troffers, 2x2 LED troffers, and 2x4 LED troffers, provides a range of benefits over conventional fluorescent recessed troffer lighting applications.
+The way LEDs operate is very different than conventional lighting, and thus there are specific performance elements that result in operational advantages.
+The quality of an LED troffer is dependent on the manufacturer producing them.
+Commercial LED lighting, industrial LED lighting, LED warehouse lighting, LED office lighting, and LED retail lighting can all result in significant benefits to end users.

-2x4 LED Troffers, 2x2 LED Troffers, and 1x4 LED Troffers range in wattage from 22 watts to 50 watts, resulting in a 40% to 60% reduction in energy consumption over fluorescent light fixtures.
-The LED Light Fixture wattage range is so dramatic due to the need and ability to adapt to the many different applications that exist for conventional recessed troffer applications.
-By using a LED troffer 2x4, it is possible to save $81 per fixture, per year in electricity costs.
+2x4 LED troffers, 2x2 LED troffers, and 1x4 LED troffers range in wattage from 22 watts to 50 watts, resulting in a 40% to 60% reduction in energy consumption over fluorescent light fixtures.
+The LED light fixture wattage range is so dramatic due to the need and ability to adapt to the many different applications that exist for conventional recessed troffer applications.
+By using an LED troffer 2x4, it is possible to save $81 per fixture, per year in electricity costs.

-Moving on to the way LEDs distribute light, we can see how LED troffer fixtures provide significant performance improvements over fluorescent light fixtures, including but not limited to a more even distribution of foot candles.
-LED troffers are available in a wide range of CCTs (correlated color temperature), which provides end users the ability to select a specific aesthetic look of a given space, and a high CRI (color rendering index) ensures that anyone working under the LED Lighting can clearly see what they are working on.
-Another benefit of LED troffers is the ability of the fixtures to dim.
-This development is a drastic change for end users, as they are now able to change the operating conditions after their LED retrofit and adapt to the usage needs of individual rooms or spaces quickly without compromising the functionality of the LED lights themselves.
+Moving on to the way LEDs distribute light, we can see how LED troffer fixtures provide significant performance improvements over fluorescent light fixtures, including a more even distribution of foot candles.
+LED troffers are available in a wide range of CCTs (correlated color temperature), which provides end users the ability to select a specific aesthetic for a given space, and a high CRI (color rendering index) ensures that anyone working under the LED lighting can clearly see what they are working on.
+Another benefit of LED troffers is the fixtures' ability to dim.
+This development is a drastic change for end users as they are now able to change the operating conditions after their LED retrofit and adapt to the usage needs of individual rooms or spaces quickly without compromising the functionality of the LED lights themselves.

-The first step is to speak with a LED lighting solutions provider or LED Lighting Company that is manufacturer neutral.
+The first step is to speak with an LED lighting solutions provider or LED lighting company that is manufacturer-neutral.
 Why this approach as opposed to the company you may have used for the past several years?
-Unless that company has a focus on providing LED Light Fixtures and Lamps, it is unlikely that will have the performance focused mentality that is required to obtain the desired results of a LED indoor lighting project for your fluorescent light fixture applications.
-A crucial Step in any LED project is understanding that LED is NOT a commodity.
+Unless that company has a focus on providing LED light fixtures and lamps, it is unlikely that they will have the performance-focused mentality that is required to obtain the desired results of an LED indoor lighting project for your fluorescent light fixture applications.
+A crucial step in any LED project is understanding that LED is NOT a commodity.
 Prior decades consisted of building facility managers and owners evaluating fluorescent lighting options purely on cost, assuming that all of the fluorescent fixture options in consideration were equal in quality.

-This is not case with LED Fixture options.
-A solution focused supplier should ask you about your project objectives.
+This is not the case with LED fixture options.
+A solution-focused supplier should ask you about your project objectives.
 Are there budget constraints, energy reduction targets, lighting performance requirements, etc?
 The appropriate partner will want to get an understanding of your desired OUTCOME, not just what specific products they can sell you.
-Not all LED troffer Retrofits and Conversion for replacing fluorescent light fixture are created equal.
+Not all LED troffer retrofits and conversion for replacing fluorescent light fixtures are created equal.
 There are different levels of value from different manufacturers for different applications, and by working with a company that has the product expertise to recommend a solution that meets your project priorities, you will ultimately achieve the best results.